 The land comes alive at night with bioluminescence.
 It can be quite hard to take pictures in the dark, but with the right settings, the mysterious glow of Pandora makes a perfect backdrop.
 I think on my last trip, I spent a good half hour just wandering around taking photos of this land.
 So, if you’ve got some time after experience Flight of Passage and Na’vi River Journey, definitely soak in the details and get those amazing shots!

 Located in Pandora: World of Avatar, this wall quickly rose to the top of Instagram fame.
 Pandora is full of beautiful photo ops, but if it’s walls you’re into, check out the Moss Wall over by Satu’li Canteen and the drink stand Pongu Pongu.
 Make sure you find the one with the pretty blue and purple flowers on it for the “official” Moss Wall- you’ll find that all the walls look very similar.

 Whenever I’m near this wall, it always seems crowded, so you may have to wait a bit for your turn.
 You can get a cool photo or selfie by the wall, and then order a colorful Night Blossom and take a picture of the drink with the wall as a backdrop.
 Make sure you use the Moss Wall hashtag!

 7 – Overlooking Expedition Everest

 Expedition Everest is a great coaster, and a great location to take pictures.
 However, my favorite place to take a photo with Expedition Everest in the background is across the way in Asia, near the Siamang exhibit.
 There will be a rusty black telescope marking the spot against a fence.
-It’s far enough away that you can fit the whole coaster in the background, along with the lake and the Rivers of Light stadium.
+It’s far enough away that you can fit the whole coaster in the background, along with the lake and the stadium.
 With the prayer flags, crumbling temples, and props surrounding the area, it will almost feel as though you’re in a real Nepali town.

 6 – The Village of Anandapur